Glossary

 In Immigration Law, Refugee Law

-The Immigration and Refugee Board (IRB) is an independent tribunal and not part of the government.
-It holds hearings and makes decisions on immigration and refugee matters.
+The Immigration and Refugee Board (IRB) holds hearings and makes decisions on immigration and refugee matters.
 It has 4 parts, called divisions:

 - Immigration Division (ID) does admissibility hearings and detention reviews